 - Tall plants benefit from being staked to keep spikes straight.

 - Provide consistent moisture; plants are not particularly drought tolerant.

 Bells of Ireland is a fairly pest-free plant.
 Deer do not bother this plant.

 - Seeds are easy to save; the small, understated blooms will turn brown and the seeds can easily be harvested in fall.

-- When germinating saved seeds, be sure to stratify seeds by placing them in a plastic bag and storing them in the refrigerator for 2 weeks.
+- When germinating saved seeds, be sure to stratify seeds by placing them in a plastic bag and storing in the refrigerator for 2 weeks.